Sumindar/hello/README.md

 Sumindar here.
 Life is what you make it.
 For that you need to work harder just a bit.
-Life is mazing when you know the reason to live up your life.
+Life is amazing when you know the reason to live up your life.